Get insider access

 Maneuverability

 This robot vacuum has amazing maneuverability.
 Like the iRobot Roomba i7, it uses the iAdapt 3.0 navigation system to create an efficient cleaning route and maneuver around obstructions.
 It also goes over spots that it deems in need of additional cleaning.
-The vacuum itself isn't very tall, so it shouldn't get stuck under tables or couches.
+The vacuum isn't very tall, so it won't get stuck under tables or couches.
 While it can get stuck on rug tassels, it doesn't get tangled on obstructions like power cables, though it may push them around.
+However, unlike newer robot vacuums like the Roborock S8+/S8, it doesn't offer real-time hazard avoidance capability, which would allow it to spot and react to objects placed in its way.

 Performance